 Different Businesses Are Integrating BCM and GRC Together

-Human Capital Management and IT infostructure are both missions critical to organisational goals.
-I’m not familiar with a single successful organisation that could produce goods at scale without these two investitures in place.
-Even the boy on the corner selling lemon juice still needs one of these.
-Of course, there are many more aspects to take into account when analyzing and documenting business continuity plans and we could be here for days.
+IT and Human Capital are the two most critical assets for achieving organisational goals.
+I'm not familiar with a single successful organisation that could produce goods at scale without these two resources in place.
+Apart from these, there are many more aspects to take into account when analyzing and documenting business continuity plans and we could be here for days.

 Here is a simple BCM plan: